CurtTilmes/raku-dbpg/README.md

 my $pg = DB::Pg.new;  # You can pass in connection information if you want.
 ```

-Execute a query, and get a single value
+Execute a query, and get a single value:
 ```
 say $pg.query('select 42').value;
 # 42
 ```

+Insert some values using placeholders:
 ```
 $pg.query('insert into foo (x,y) values ($1,$2)', 1, 'this');
 ```